 I did eventually play as a submissive, and my experiences are mixed, but overall I felt confused and a bit lost.
 It wasn’t satisfying me in the way I thought it would.
 I found that I didn’t actually like being given instructions outside of a scene.
 I didn’t want to explain, again, that I couldn’t carry out ‘x, y or z’ because I was actually in parent mode.
 That even the expectation I could take time out to send sexually explicit texts was sometimes too much for me.

 When I discovered rope and being a rope bunny, I actually found some sort of reprieve.
 I was about to take submission off the table, and just focus on being a bottom, which was actually a lot more comfortable for me.
 When I then started playing with Bakji, he did in fact draw a level of submission out of me that I felt comfortable with.
-While in scene it felt like everything, it was all consuming and deep rooted, when we we spending time together not in scene he asked nothing of me.
-Except for out bunny rules of course, which were a fun way for him to get me all dressed up in my Latex when we did rope together.
+While we were in scene it felt like everything, it was all consuming and deep-rooted, when we were spending time together not in a scene he asked nothing of me.
+Except for our bunny rules of course, which were a fun way for him to get me all dressed up in my Latex when we did rope together.

 What I discovered is that my submission has limitations, and it always will have, because essentially it’s not at the core of who I am.
 I was trying and fighting to be something that I’m not.
 I love to bottom for things like rope and impact play, and I’m definitely a masochist but those things are not the same as being a submissive.